How to Tie Dye

-As the saying goes: what goes around, comes around.
-This summer tie dye is back from the 70s (and 90s, too) in a big way!
-Scrolling through Shopbop I counted over 40 tie dye t-shirts in various colors, patterns and cuts.
-Not to mention dresses, skirts, sweatshirts, bathing suits, leggings, tote bags, headbands… the list goes on.
+As the saying goes: what goes around, comes around!
+Tie dye is back from the 70s (and 90s, too) in a big way!
+It seems that tie dye clothing and accessories are appearing everywhere, from dresses and skirts to sweatshirts and sweatpants, to bathing suits, leggings, tote bags, headbands… the list goes on!

 In this post, we’re covering Tie Dye 101: how to prep, tie, dye, and wash dyed items.
 As far as patterns, I’ll walk you through some of the most well-known patterns such as swirl, bullseye, and scrunch, as well as a rainbow arc and a funky shibori-inspired technique that creates a pattern of triangles or squares all across your fabric.